apancoast/hosptial-prices/README.md

     - pdfs: Contains PDFs of Power BI reports for easier viewing.

 # Data Sources
+Due to file size and license restrictions, the source data files are not included in this repository, but can be accessed at the above data source links.
 The data for this project was obtained from the following sources:

-- [OHDSI Athena](https://athena.ohdsi.org/search-terms/start) - a public database of healthcare data
+- [OHDSI Athena](https://athena.ohdsi.org/search-terms/start) - a public database of healthcare data Files used:
+    -HCPCS and CPT4 Vocabularies, version 5
-- [Novant Health Standard Charges](https://www.novanthealth.org/home/patients--visitors/your-healthcare-costs/cost-estimates/medical-center-standard-charges.aspx) - a public list of standard charges for medical procedures at Novant Health hospitals
+-[Novant Health Standard Charges](https://www.novanthealth.org/home/patients--visitors/your-healthcare-costs/cost-estimates/medical-center-standard-charges.aspx) - a public list of standard charges for medical procedures at Novant Health hospitals
+Files used:
+    - Presbyterian Medical Center standard charges
 - [Atrium Health Pricing](https://atriumhealth.org/for-patients-visitors/financial-assistance/pricing) - a public list of standard charges for medical procedures at Atrium Health hospitals

-Due to file size and license restrictions, the source data files are not included in this repository, but can be accessed at the above data source links.
-The files used are:
-    - HCPCS and CPT4 Vocabularies, version 5
-    - Presbyterian Medical Center standard charges
+Files used:
-    - Carolinas Medical Center and Levine Children’s Hospital Standard Charges
+    -Carolinas Medical Center and Levine Children’s Hospital Standard Charges

 # Results
 The results of this project can be found in the Power BI report files located in the reports folder.
 The report provides insights into the pricing strategies of Novant Health and Atrium Health, and compares the cost of common medical procedures between the two hospitals.
 Additionally, SQL scripts are included in the data folder that can be used to reproduce the database and perform further analysis.

+Please note that this project is on-going, so results are currently limited.
+It is my goal to provide actionable business insights as the project develops, which will be documented in the following Change Log.

 # Change Log
 ## March 8, 2023